 This pose strengthens your pelvis and lower back.
 It takes the pressure off from the tailbone and increases your spine mobility.
 This form of pelvic tilt exercise works on your arms, back, and abdominal muscles.

-- Begin on your hands and knees by keeping your hands under your shoulders and knees under your hips.
+- Bend on your hands and knees by keeping your hands under your shoulders and knees under your hips.

 - As you inhale, raise your head gently, drop your belly, lift your chin and chest, and draw your shoulder away from your ears.
 This is a cow pose.